TypeRocket/typerocket/README.md

-## TypeRocket 3
+## TypeRocket 3.0 - RC 1
 Coding advanced WordPress themes became a blast.
 Be good looking and do cool stuff with less code.

 See [http://typerocket.com](http://typerocket.com) for version 2.
-Version 3.0 is waiting official release and is in BETA.
+Version 3.0 is waiting official release and is in RC 1.

 ### Requirements